Truth, Morality, and Meaning in History

 Stephen Heathorn, Department of History, McMaster University

-Author InformationPaul T. Phillips is Senior Research Professor and Professor Emeritus in History at St. Francis Xavier University in Nova Scotia, Canada.
+Author InformationPaul T. Phillips is a senior research professor and professor emeritus in the Department of History at St Francis Xavier University.

 Table of contents